domshyra/InfoTrack/README.md

 ### Use case ###
-user searches google.com.au with key words “online title search” and counts down to see where and how many times their site url sits on the list.
+user searches google.com.au with key words “online title search” and counts how many times their site url sits on the list search results.